chronicle-app/chronicle-etl/README.md

 - [`rest`](https://github.com/chronicle-app/chronicle-etl/blob/main/lib/chronicle/etl/loaders/rest_loader.rb) - Serialize records with [JSONAPI](https://jsonapi.org/) and send to a REST API

 ## Chronicle Plugins
 Plugins provide access to data from third-party platforms, services, or formats.
-Plugins are packaged as separate rubygems and can be installed through `$ gem install` or through the CLI itself.
+Plugins are packaged as separate rubygems and can be installed through the CLI (which installs the Gems under the hood).

 ### Plugin usage